zumo64/ELK_POC/README.rst

 coffee genbulks.coffee /Users/zumo/Desktop/inputlogs1/logs.json ./output apachelogs logs 500 5 daily

 * genDateIntervals.coffee generates a CSV file that can be used by jmeter when generating load at the query side.
-It will iterate this CSV file and use each column to set variable timestamp parameters for time range queries.
+JMeter will iterate this CSV file and use each column to set variable timestamp parameters for time range queries.

 These are the parameters :